codicate/recyclopedia/CONTRIBUTING.md

 ## Styling

-- Still in debate…
-- Some options worth considering:
-	- styled components
-	- scss modules
+- we will us scss modules to solve namespacing issue
 - But not frameworks like bootstrap and material ui, because they are too generic